 - Whereas of denotes the path where the file has to be output to.

-For our system, we will use the command as given below to create our bootable USB disk for Ubuntu 20.04.
+For our system, we will use the dd command as to create our bootable Flash drive for Ubuntu 20.04.
+Open a Terminal window and type the following command:

 sudo dd bs=4M if=/home/Downloads/ubuntu-20.04-live-server-amd64.iso of=/dev/sdb1 status=progress oflag=sync

-There are multiple methods to create a bootable USB disk for the Ubuntu OS.
+There are multiple methods to create a bootable USB stick for the Ubuntu OS.
 Using the terminal for the task is a commonly used method because it eliminates the need for you to install any additional software.
-Further, it often takes less time to create a bootable USB disk from the Ubuntu terminal as compared to other methods like using the Startup Disk Creator or installing some other software.
+Further, it often takes less time to create a bootable USB stick from the terminal as compared to other methods like using the Startup Disk Creator or installing some other software.